-Table 12 presents estimates of ammonia translated to attribute bands for 74 Taranaki lakes, from Snelder et al. (2022).
-The model estimates that annual median ammonia concentrations in all lakes across all six FMUs, sit within band A. Rather than the 95th percentile (as prescribed in the NOF; Table 2), the model estimates maximum ammonia concentrations, as the attribute criteria was revised following the model development.
-Given that maximum values are higher than 95th percentiles, the assessment below likely overestimates the number of lakes that are graded within the B and C bands.
-As mentioned earlier, the performance of this ammonia model was considered unsatisfactory, and therefore caution is advised when interpreting the results.
+Table 12 presents estimates of ammonia translated to attribute bands for 67 Taranaki lakes, from Snelder et al. (2022).
+The model estimates that annual median ammonia concentrations in all lakes across all six FMUs, sit within band A. Rather than the 95th percentile (as shown in Table 2), the model estimates maximum